santileortiz/keyboard_layout/README.md

-Probably the most important factor here is that X is dying and being replaced by Wayland, most of the linux space is moving towards Wayland which will render all X specific stuff useless but also will open the oportunity to lets us choose where do we want to go.
-Either way we must be aware that some stuff will either be useless in some time (codewise) or we need to start moving to the actual libraries that will be used on Wayland.
+Probably the most important factor here is that X is dying and being replaced by Wayland, most of the linux space is moving towards Wayland which will render all X specific stuff useless but also will open the opportunity to lets us choose where do we want to go.
+Either way we must be aware that some stuff will either be useless in some time (code wise) or we need to start moving to the actual libraries that will be used on Wayland.

 To provide the kind of integration a user would expect from elementary I think